kealanheena/battle/README.md

 - Player 1 & 2 will be able to:
   - Attack
   - Receive damage
+  - Poison your opponent(recieve small amount of damage each turn)
+  - Paralyse your opponent(skip your go)
+  - Put your opponent asleep(skip your go)
 - See a victory page when you've defeated your opponent

 ## Getting Started